NOAA-OWP/t-route/doc/AGU_Poster.md

 ### Independent Networks in the CONUS Dataset
 <img src=https://s3.amazonaws.com/ipostersessions-agu/658cf3ec-95dc-4fb5-a4c5-528c69917e67.png height=200>

-*Figure: Distribution of the 213 independent networks in the CONUS NWM dataset of river segments below all existing national weather service forecast points called the “Mainstem” network.
+*Caption: Distribution of the 213 independent networks in the CONUS NWM dataset of river segments below all existing national weather service forecast points called the “Mainstem” network.
 Colors are used to indicate independent networks, each draining to unique tailwater